Peru & Bolivia Epic Adventure

 After a restful sleep beneath the salt (did you know salt is known to ease insomnia?), it’s time to venture back out onto the arid Salar.
 We hope you brought your chapstick!
 Your guide will lead you through ancient caves where mummies have been resting for hundreds of years, perfectly preserved by the briny air.
 End the day with views of the salt flats from the base of Tunupa Volcano as you wave goodbye to this otherworldly landscape and the sun slips into the horizon.

-Accommodation: Luna Salada Hotel or similar, Uyuni – Bolivia
+Accommodation: Luna Salada Hotel (or similar), Uyuni – Bolivia

 Included: Breakfast, Lunch & Dinner